 Austin Jang

 I am a PhD candidate in Statistics & Data Science and Political Science at Yale University.
-My research lies at the intersection of political methodology, statistics, and computational social science, with a focus on simulation-based inference, diagnostics, and the principled interpretation of statistical quantities.
+I conduct research that combines political methodology, statistics, and computational social science to help empirical researchers understand the often substantial gap between statistical output and scientific understanding.

 Publications